 You know that most adults need between seven to nine hours of sleep each night.
 However, few people recognize the link between sleep and their hormones.

 When you don’t get the sleep your body craves, you create an imbalance of chemicals in your body.
-Dopamine is especially affected, and accordingly, you wreak havoc on your mood.
+Dopamine is significantly affected; accordingly, you wreak havoc on your mood.
 You start suffering from mood swings, lethargy, and lack of focus.

-First off, they can help you to regain the balance of happy chemicals you need to feel good.
+First, they can help you regain the balance of happy chemicals you need to feel good.
 You’ll also be able to manage stress better and improve your concentration skills.

 There are tips and tricks you can try to get those invaluable hours of sleep each night.